 The assistance center for refugees from Ukraine opened today, 2 March 2022, at the Brno exhibition center, providing basic assistance and all necessary documents to stay in our country, as well as medical care and food.
-Photo credit: Pixabay
+Photo credit: Freepik

 Brno, March 2 (BD) – The center was established through cooperation between the South Moravian Region, the City of Brno, the Brno Trade Fair Company and the Integrated Rescue System.
 “The main feature of the center is that you can find everything you need there.
 Now that we have an operational assistance center, we can also start using our accommodation capacity from today.
 We don’t want these people to have to travel further, but to be able to stay in peace.
 We are organizing this in cooperation with the fire department, which is transporting them to their accommodation,” said South Moravian Governor Jan Grolich at the opening of the center.

 The refugees who arrive here are first registered with the foreign police.
 The necessary tasks and visa processing are carried out at the immigration department of the Ministry of the Interior, which requires, among other things, that they have health insurance.
 They are also given the opportunity to register with the Labor Office.
 In pavilion B, where the center is located, there are also staff of the Czech Red Cross who take care of the food and other basic requirements of the new arrivals.
 There are also volunteers and representatives of humanitarian organizations.

 According to Grolich, the center will gradually add more services, including information points, and expand the center’s facilities to include beds and children’s corners.
 “I want to thank everyone who helped create the center.
 Yesterday it was just an empty exhibit hall, today it’s a fully functional support center.
 They have done a tremendous job here in an exceptionally short time,” said Governor Grolich.